rogorido/sistercities/sistercities.md

 If you press return now you will be surprised: you will get an empty plot!
 Axes and plot area are there, but the data are not represented.
 However this is the expected behaviour.
 We have to tell R/ggplot2 which plot we want to create.
 That means: we need to add a layer to plot.
 Adding different layers is the way to construct plots with ggplot.

 In ggplot there are different types of layers [cómo coño poner esto?].
 One crucial type is the  *geom* (from *geometries*) layer.
-As we will see, there are plenty of different layers (and many more in the extension).
-In our case, what we need is the `geom_point()` layer.
+As we will see, there are plenty of different layers (and many more in packages which extend ggplot2 functionality).
+Since we want to create a scatterplot, we need the `geom_point()` layer.
 Therefore we add a layer to our plot using the command `+`:

 ```{R}
 ggplot(data=eudata, aes(x=log(originpopulation), y=log(destinationpopulation))) + geom_point()